Residency Program

 Valentina Sierra, Lead Teaching Artist

 Valentina Sierra (they/she/ella) is a Colombian-American soprano and educator passionate about providing a space for musical cultivation and expression to students of intersecting identities.
-Having migrated to the US at the age of nine, they find it crucial to stay connected to popular music of their culture (salsa, cumbia, reggaetón, etc.), due to their formal training in western classical music.
+Having migrated to the US at the age of nine, they find it crucial to stay connected to popular music of their culture (salsa, cumbia, reggaetón, etc.), in spite of their formal training in western classical music.
 As an educator, her main goal is to actively challenge students to think critically and make connections to the world around them through information and communal discussion.

 A multilingual educator, Valentina has taught in English, Spanish, and German.
-Such experience includes work at a German-immersion school in Saint Paul, a teaching assistant position in Vienna secondary schools through Fulbright’s USTA Program and engaging in outreach opera projects in Philadelphia elementary schools.
-They also supply translation services in the classroom.
-During the summer of 2023, they co-taught a Spanish course using the lyrics of reggaetón as a language learning and cultural aid.
+Such experience includes work at a German-immersion elementary school in Saint Paul, a US Teaching Assistant position in Viennese secondary schools through Fulbright’s USTA Program, and engaging in outreach opera projects in Philadelphia elementary schools.
+They have supplied translation services in the classroom as well as co-taught a Spanish-language course using the lyrics in reggaetón music as a language learning and cultural aid.
+She is currently the Lead Teaching Artist with Opera Philadelphia’s Sounds of Learning Residency Program where she teaches the principles of opera and encourages young minds to create their own operatic works from scratch, employing trauma-informed practices and social-emotional learning.

 Chabrelle Williams, Teaching Artist